Developer Manual

 make vet # go mod tidy && go vet ./...

-make lint # golangci-lint run
+make lint-go # golangci-lint run

 make test